connectrpc/grpcreflect-go/README.md

 * The [two most recent major releases][go-support-policy] of Go.
 * [APIv2] of Protocol Buffers in Go (`google.golang.org/protobuf`).

-Within those parameters, `connect-grpcreflect-go` follows semantic versioning.
+Within those parameters, `grpcreflect` follows semantic versioning.
 We will _not_ make breaking changes in the 1.x series of releases.

 ## Legal